akuz91/sports-analytics/README.md

 # sports-analytics
-Coursework completed for the Predictive Modeling with Sports Data class.
+Coursework completed for the Predictive Modeling with Sports Data class at NYU's Center for Data Science.